vishalsharma14/charcha/web_push_notifications.md

  }
 ```
-Call onPageLoad() to initialize the worker status check and updating subscription.
+Call onPageLoad() to initialize the worker status check and update subscription.
 ```
  onPageLoad();
 ```